What Does Bullish and Bearish Mean in Investing?

 FAQ

-Does being bearish mean that you want to sell your crypto or other assets?
+Does being bearish mean that you want to sell your assets?

-A bearish market period means investors think an asset’s price is headed downward.
+“Bearish” means general pessimism about the direction of the market.
 In some cases, people are not even aware of a bear market until it’s over because it’s difficult to predict the direction of the markets.
-Investors who are invested for the long run do not pay attention to the peaks and troughs of the market and take a dollar-cost averaging approach by investing consistently over time in both bear and bull markets.
+Investors who are invested for the long run do not pay attention to the peaks and troughs of the market and may take a dollar-cost averaging approach by investing consistently over time in both bear and bull markets.

 How can you tell if a market is bearish or bullish?